Welcome on Margriet's site!

 note C, for flute is a non-transposing instrument.

-well together with the other instruments.
+the other instruments.

 Transposing is to summarize in three steps: